Elk Lake School District

 Elk Lake School District operates two schools: an elementary school and a junior senior high school.
-They are both in one building, connected by a natatorium used by both.
+They are both in one building, connected by an aquatic center used by both.
 The district also offers a taxpayer funded Head Start program for preschoolers.

 History

 The Elk Lake School District was founded in 1957 as a joint school district, replacing the six main districts and "one room schoolhouses" in the district's seven civil subdivisions (six townships and one borough) in Susquehanna and Wyoming County.
 The schools had been located in Auburn Township, Dimock Township, Middletown Township, Rush Township, Springville Township and Meshoppen (one school served Meshoppen Borough and Meshoppen Township).
 The school was legally reorganized on July 1, 1966, as a single fourth-class school district.

 Activities

 The Elk Lake School District offers a variety of clubs, activities and an extensive sports program.
-Activities at the school include: Ski Club, Key Club, Future Business Leaders of America, Speech and Debate, Concert Band, Chorus, Starry Knights, Scholastic Bowl, DARE, and Theater and Drama.
+Activities at the school include: Ski Club, Key Club, Future Business Leaders of America, Jazz Band, Concert Band, Chorus, Aevidum, Starry Knights, Scholastic Bowl, DARE, and Theater and Drama.